w3f/polkadot-wiki/docs/maintain-nominator.md

 ![Nominations](/img/staking/polkadotjs-staking-account-actions.jpg)

-Suppose you have nominated five validator candidates, but three out of five were elected to be the active validators then you should see 2 of your nominations are inactive.
-Active nomination means your nominated validators have been elected to be the active validator, whereas inactive means not get elected.
+Suppose you have nominated five validator candidates, but three out of five were elected to be the active validators, then you should see two of your nominations as inactive.
+Active nomination means your nominated validators have been elected to be in the active validator set, whereas inactive means they did not get elected.

 ### What does inactive nominations could affect your rewards?